Guide to Baseball Fiction: W. P. Kinsella

 - "How Manny Embarquadero Overcame and Began His Climb to the Major Leagues."
 Orig. title "Too Good to Be True."
 Baseball History 4 (1991).
 Repr.
 The Dixon Cornbelt League.
 Aided by magic, a Detroit man rises in pro baseball by pretending to be a native of a Caribbean nation famous for its ballplayers.

-- "The Indestructible Hadrian Wilkes."
+- "The Indestructible Hadrian Wilks."
 (1999) In Baseball Fantastic.
+Repr.
+Japanese Baseball.
 Hapless fan serves as the surrogate for every injury suffered by the title character on his way to setting baseball's iron-man record.

 - The Iowa Baseball Confederacy.
 Boston: Houghton Mifflin, 1986.
 A narrator recalls a baseball league that no-one else can remember (cf. Roth, The Great American Novel) and especially recounts an epic game one of its clubs played against the 1908 Chicago Cubs.